 David is a certified Delaware Superior Court Mediator and is available to parties who wish to explore alternative methods for resolving their disputes, either at the pre-litigation stage or after litigation has been commenced.

-Outside of the courtroom, David is the founder and director of the annual Toby Eagle Scholarship in Cancer Research at Johns Hopkins Medicine for college students, and is involved in other not-for-profits.
+Outside of the courtroom, David is the founder and director of the Toby Eagle Scholarship in Cancer Research at Johns Hopkins Medicine for college students, and is involved in other not-for-profits.

 Columbia University School of Law, J.D.
 (1989)